Georgia Alimony And Spousal Support Lawyers

-Alimony is ultimately determined by examining once spouse’s need and the other spouse’s ability to pay.
-The Judge or Jury can consider numerous factors in determining whether alimony should be awarded including, but not limited to:
+Alimony is ultimately determined by examining one spouse’s need and the other spouse’s ability to pay.
+The judge or jury can consider numerous factors in determining whether alimony should be awarded in divorce, including, but not limited to:

 - Duration of the marriage

 - Standard of living

 - If applicable, time necessary to obtain education and training for employment

 - Contributions, including homemaking, child care, education and career building

 - Condition of the parties, including separate estate, earning capacity and fixed liabilities

 - Such other factors as are equitable and proper